actualbudget/actual/docs/getting-started/tracking-budget.md

 ## Creating a Budget

-There are several important differences between the **Tracking Budget** and the default **Envelope Budget** type.

-- Category balances do not rollover from month to month
-- "To Be Budgeted" has been replaced with a "Saved" metric
-- Income is forecasted rather than using what is available
+Below is a view of what the budget page of a **Tracking Budget** looks like.

 ![](/img/tracking-budget-1.png)

 If you are creating a budget for the first time, here's how it works:

-1. Assign the amount of income you expect to receive in the current month.
+1. Assign the amount of income you expect to receive in the current month to the respective income categories.
-2. Assign the amount of money you need for each of your categories.
+2. Assign the amount of money you need for each of your spending categories.

 Upon completion of these two tasks for the month, you will see the budgeted totals in the monthly header in gray.
 The expected savings you will incur for the month will show up in the **Projected Savings** field for the current or future month.
 When you receive new income or spend from your categories, enter those transactions in the account registers.
 Your budget is not static, so there will be times when you do not have enough budgeted for your spending.
 When one of your categories is overdrawn, increase the budgeted amount for that category so it is 0 or greater.

 ## The Monthly Summary Explained